FriendsOfTYPO3/tea/Documentation/Linters/GitHub/Index.rst

 ===========================
 You can use prepared GitHub Actions.
-All of ready to use GitHub Actions are in `TYPO3 Continuous Integration organisation <https://github.com/TYPO3-Continuous-Integration>`_ Example workflow is defined in `ci.yml`.
+All of ready to use GitHub Actions are in `TYPO3 Continuous Integration organisation <https://github.com/TYPO3-Continuous-Integration>`_ An example workflow is defined in `ci.yml`.